 Gregory Lewbart

 Greg received his B.A. in biology from Gettysburg College in 1981, an M.S. in biology with a concentration in marine biology from Northeastern University in 1985, and a V.M.D. from the University of Pennsylvania School of Veterinary Medicine in 1988.
 He worked for a large wholesaler of ornamental fishes before joining the faculty at the North Carolina State University College of Veterinary Medicine in 1993, where he is Professor of Aquatic, Wildlife and Zoological Medicine and an Assistant Clinical Sciences Department Head.
-He is a diplomate of the American College of Zoological Medicine and the European College of Zoological Medicine and in 2007 was named Exotic DVM of the Year by Exotic DVM Magazine.
+He is a diplomate of the American College of Zoological Medicine and the European College of Zoological Medicine.
+In 2007 was named Exotic DVM of the Year by Exotic DVM Magazine.
 In 2012 he received the William Medway Award for Excellence in Teaching from the International Association for Aquatic Animal Medicine.
+In 2024 he received the ARAV/ZooMed RAVE Award for contributions to reptile and amphibian medicine.

-Greg is an author on over 175 popular and scientific articles about invertebrates, fishes, amphibians and reptiles and speaks locally, nationally and internationally on these subjects.
-He’s also authored or co-authored 28 book chapters related to veterinary medicine of the above-mentioned taxonomic groups and edited or co-edited five veterinary textbooks: Self Assessment Colour Review of Ornamental Fish (Manson Publishing and ISU Press, 1998), Self Assessment Colour Review of Ornamental Fish & Aquatic Invertebrates (CRC Press, 2017), Rapid Review of Exotic Animal Medicine and Husbandry (Manson Publishing, 2008), and the multiple award winning Invertebrate Medicine (Wiley-Blackwell Publishing, 2006; 2012).
-Greg has made 18 trips to the Galápagos doing field work on a wide variety of species.
+Greg is an author on over 250 popular and scientific articles about invertebrates, fishes, amphibians and reptiles and speaks locally, nationally and internationally on these subjects.
+He’s also authored or co-authored 30-plus book chapters related to veterinary medicine of the above-mentioned taxonomic groups and edited or co-edited six veterinary textbooks: Self Assessment Colour Review of Ornamental Fish (Manson Publishing and ISU Press, 1998), Self Assessment Colour Review of Ornamental Fish & Aquatic Invertebrates (CRC Press, 2017), Rapid Review of Exotic Animal Medicine and Husbandry (Manson Publishing, 2008), the multiple award winning Invertebrate Medicine (Wiley-Blackwell Publishing, 2006; 2012; 2022), and The Aquarium Fish Medicine Handbook with Roy Yanong (CRC Press, 2024).
+Greg has made 29 trips to the Galápagos doing field work on a wide variety of species.

-He and his wife Dr. Diane Deresienski, Clinical Associate Professor of General Practice, live in Raleigh.
+He and his wife Dr. Diane Deresienski live in North Carolina.

 AFFILIATIONS